Case study 3

 When I shared the finding that further development was not feasible, the Product Manager disagreed.
 The PM was adamant about continuing.
 I did not back down but I also did not force a confrontation.

-I changed my approach instead.
+I changed my approach.
 I brought another Product Manager into subsequent conversations for an additional product perspective.
 I held a separate session with the technical lead and engineering team for feasibility and effort review.
-And I agreed to produce high-level concepts and user flows — not as a proposed solution but to give the engineers enough detail to produce accurate effort estimates.
+I also agreed to produce high-level concepts and user flows, not as a proposed solution but to give the engineers enough detail to produce accurate effort estimates.

 Future state user flow